HaRa909/cse15l-lab-reports/Lab report 1.md

 ![image](https://github.com/HaRa909/cse15l-lab-reports/assets/146860413/24850c81-e0ad-44a4-b9a4-7c5b637932eb)

-cd: The change directory command requires a directory input to do anything, hence why nothing happened when there was no directory specified.
-This is a soft error as there was no error message, but nothing happens in response to the command.
+cd: The change directory command requires a directory input to do anything, otherwise it defaults to the home directory, hence why nothing happened when there was no directory specified.
+There is no error as the command is working exactly as it is meant to.

 ![image](https://github.com/HaRa909/cse15l-lab-reports/assets/146860413/f4103566-3526-4778-bc22-ad135040f692)